OpenVisualCloud/Intel-Tiber-Broadcast-Suite/pipelines/README.md

 For development and integration ease, input/output to support either input from file or from network.

-There are separate docker files for camera and multiviewer pipelines.
-The pipelines should be run on separate nodes for performance testing.
-Alternatively, one can launch both pipelines on a single node using the following command line:
+There are separate docker files for camera (TX) and multiviewer (RX) pipelines.
+The TX/RX pipelines should be executed on separate nodes for performance testing.
+Alternatively, one can launch both pipelines on a single node using two terminals and the following command lines:
 ```
-docker_camera.sh & docker_multiviewer.sh
+terminalA>multiviewer_tx.sh
+terminalB>multiviewer_rx.sh
 ```

 ![Multiviewer](https://github.com/intel-innersource/applications.services.cloud.visualcloud.vcdp.video-production-pipeline/blob/main/doc/png/multiviewer.png)